miros/doppler/README.md

 [![Build Status](https://travis-ci.org/savonarola/doppler.svg?branch=master)](https://travis-ci.org/savonarola/doppler)

-Simple moking library for Erlang.
+`doppler` is a simple moking library for Erlang.
 The key features are:

 * Orientation to DI-specific code.
 I.e. *it does not allow* to stub arbitrary module calls (`foo:bar(baz)`) like `em`, `meck` etc. See examples for details.
 * Simplicity.
 It does not use any complicated features like module code reload, etc.